mbakhoff/crypto-template/readme.md

 ## Asymmetric crypto

-The encryption we used above used the same key to encrypt and decrypt the data.
+The encryption we used above used the same key to both encrypt and decrypt the data (symmetric key encryption).
 That's a very fast, secure and efficient tool, but it assumes that there is a shared password / encryption key available.

 Asymmetric crypto uses a different approach.